-At a 8 min walking distance is the flinders lane, a picturesque street with painted walls, creating a classy backdrop to strike a pose and get some cool groupfies.
+At a 8 min walking distance is the flinders lane, a picturesque street with painted walls, creating a classy backdrop to strike a pose and get some cool groupies.
 If not for the pictures, it is always a great idea to take a walk around the city to explore the local life.

-The city basement bookstore that is about a 5 min distance on foot from the Southbank is a must visit for every reader to engage in a historic time travel.
+The city basement bookstore that is about a 5 min distance on foot from the Southbank is a must-visit for every reader to engage in a historic time travel.
 The store functions from 9 am to 6 pm.
-The second hand books with the smell of olden pages, overwritten words, underlined lines add a very dramatic feel to it.
+The second-hand books with the smell of olden pages, overwritten words, underlined lines add a very dramatic feel to it.

-Enjoying the authentic Australian wine and beer can be added to your itinerary along with a visit to the Southbank as you have multiple options in the same vicinity.
+Enjoying authentic Australian wine and beer can be added to your itinerary along with a visit to the Southbank as you have multiple options in the same vicinity.

 One of the best ways to explore the cultural side of any city or country is by paying a visit to the religious places around the vicinity.
 St. Paul Cathedral is one such beautifully made Cathedral to visit and invest some pious time amidst your visit.